Urban Agriculture with Mike

 Grow with people who actually do this

-Next, you should absolutely join our amazing community of gardeners!
-This will be a huge help.
-Then, you can grow with others, and have help building a repeatable system—from little to no space to a few acres—and to keep improving season after season!
+You should absolutely join our amazing community of gardeners, especially if you want support while you build momentum.
+From there, you can grow with others and get help building a repeatable system—from little to no space to a few acres—so you keep improving season after season.

 Bonus: If you buy a Tower Garden through my link, you get my Tower Garden Beginners Course free.
 Then, I take you from planting to harvest to cleaning.